Skip to content

-Dr. Grimes is presenting “Reducing Disparities in Pediatric Mental Health Access: A Collaborative Practice Model” which includes research findings created in collaboration with Mr. Tim Creedon and Drs.
+Dr. Grimes presented “Reducing Disparities in Pediatric Mental Health Access: A Collaborative Practice Model” which included research findings created in collaboration with Mr. Tim Creedon and Drs.
 Cecil Webster, Sara Coffey, and Greg Hagan.

 Annual Meeting of the American Academy of Child and Adolescence Psychiatry